 In addition to rising rates, supply still drives home prices.
 In March, the housing supply ticked up ever so slightly from the all-time low in February.
 We are entering the spring buying season, however, with the lowest inventory on record.
 From March 2020 to March 2022, the housing supply declined 62%.
 Over the past three months, which had the lowest inventory on record, home prices increased nearly 10%.
 Rising rates, in the short term, boost demand because potential homebuyers want to get ahead of the increase, but in the long term, they reduce demand.
 Because the market is so undersupplied, less demand is actually a good thing.
 Home prices simply cannot maintain the rapid increases.
 Although a housing bubble isn’t likely yet, a sustainable growth rate is better and safer for the long term.

 Big Story Data

 Months of Supply Inventory (MSI) quantifies the supply/demand relationship by measuring how many months it would take for all current homes for sale on the market to sell at the current rate of sales.
 The average MSI is three months in California, which indicates a balanced market.
-An MSI lower than three indicates that there are more buyers than sellers on the market (meaning it’s a sellers’ market), while a higher MSI indicates there are more sellers than buyers (meaning it’s a buyers’ market).
-MSI in the East Bay has indicated a sellers’ market for over five years now.
-Currently, both single-family home and condo MSIs are historically low, firmly indicating a sellers’ market.
+An MSI lower than that indicates that there are more buyers than sellers on the market (meaning it’s a sellers’ market), while a higher MSI indicates there are more sellers than buyers (meaning it’s a buyers’ market).
+Currently, single-family home and condo MSIs are exceptionally low, indicating a strong sellers’ market.